 The bigger hidden cost of Free isn't a dollar figure — it's time and decision quality.

-On Free, you're tracking itemized base costs across hundreds of SKUs in your head or in a spreadsheet that goes stale the moment a print provider updates pricing.
-When a tee jumps from $8.85 to $9.40, you don't notice until your margin reports come in three weeks later.
+On Free, you're tracking itemized base costs across hundreds of SKUs in a spreadsheet that goes stale the moment a print provider updates pricing.
+When a tee jumps in cost, you don't notice until your margin reports come in weeks later.

-You're also flying blind on the unit economics that actually drive POD profit.
-Ad spend per SKU, refund rate per print provider, true gross margin per product, contribution margin after Shopify and Etsy fees — most sellers don't have any of that itemized at the SKU level.
+You're also flying blind on the unit economics that actually drive POD profit: ad spend per SKU, refund rate per print provider, true gross margin per product, contribution margin after Shopify and channel fees.
+Most sellers don't have any of that itemized at the SKU level.
+That's directly connected to decisions about checkout conversion and ad fatigue — you can't optimize spend you can't measure.

 If you're evaluating Printify against your sales channel, these next steps help close the loop: